anglus/wg/README.md

 ## About Word Generator

-Word Generator is a collection of programs in different programming languages and frameworks that takes a set of rules as input and constructs one or more random words based on those rules.
+Word Generator is a collection of programs in different programming languages and frameworks that take a set of rules as input and construct one or more random words based on those rules.
 It can be used to generate words for an invented language or names of people and places for science fiction or fantasy stories.
 Words generated in this manner will be consistent with the phonemic/orthographical rules you specify for your language.

 ## Usage